NEW: Justice, FDA investigators at facility tied to meningitis outbreak

 FDA spokeswoman Erica Jefferson confirmed that criminal investigators were on site, but declined to answer questions regarding a warrant.

 U.S. Attorney Carmen M. Ortiz similarly said that personnel from her office and law enforcement partners were investigating allegations concerning the company.
-She added that it was “entirely premature” to suggest what the results of that probe may be.
+She added that it was “entirely premature” to suggest what the results of that investigation may be.

-Fifteen people have died from the noncontagious meningitis associated with injections of a contaminated steroid produced by the NECC.
+Nineteen people have died from the noncontagious meningitis associated with injections of a contaminated steroid produced by the NECC.

 As part of the ongoing investigation into the center, a patient with possible meningitis has been identified who received an injection of another NECC product, triamcinolone acetonide, the Food and Drug Administration said Monday.